Keep me Company in the Blessed Sacrament

 You will not take food again on earth.
 Your food will be my Flesh; your drink will be my Divine Blood.

-So, on Good Friday 1942 she began an absolute fast which lasted for more than thirteen years until her death.
+So, on Good Friday 1942 she began an absolute fast that lasted for more than thirteen years until her death.
 The only nourishment which her pain-filled body received was Jesus in Holy Communion every morning.
 News of her fast spread and the crowds became even bigger.
 Some people had doubts and suspicions about her fast, so they accused her, her sister, and mother of fraud.
 Therefore, she agreed to medical observation.
 The doctor asked her, “Why do you not eat?”
 She replied, “I do not eat because I cannot.
 I feel full.
 I do not need it.
 However, I have a longing for food.”
 It was decided that she should be admitted to a nearby hospital for a thirty-day observation of her fast.
 While she was in the hospital, some tried to persuade her to take food.
 The doctor in charge of the examination was nasty to her, and at the end of the thirty days said the nurses watching her must have been deceived, and decided she was to remain there for a further ten days.
 They even showed her tasty food to entice her to eat.
 When the test was finally over, the doctor said to her he would visit her at home not as a doctor-spy but as a friend who esteems her.
 Part of the medical report reads as follows:

 Her abstinence from solids and liquids was absolute during all that time.
 We testify also that she retained her weight, and her temperature, breathing, blood pressure, pulse and blood were normal while her mental faculties were constant and lucid and she had not, during these forty days, any natural necessities…The laws of physiology and biochemistry cannot account for the survival of this sick woman.